stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

     # ... performer scraper details ...
 ```

-### scrapeXPath and scrapeJson use with `sceneByFragment`
+### scrapeXPath and scrapeJson use with `sceneByFragment` and `sceneByQueryFragment`

-For `sceneByFragment`, the `queryURL` field must also be present.
+For `sceneByFragment` and `sceneByQueryFragment`, the `queryURL` field must also be present.
 This field is used to build a query URL for scenes.
 For `sceneByFragment`, the `queryURL` field supports the following placeholder fields:
 * `{checksum}` - the MD5 checksum of the scene
 * `{oshash}` - the oshash of the scene
 * `{filename}` - the base filename of the scene